isomerpages/mol-services/designoptions/00a-move-house(accordion).md

         - Buyer Particulars
         - Existing loans with HDB / Financial Institutions
         - Declarations of Purchase<br>
-        *Note that either you or the buyer can be the first to submit, but the other party must submit their portion within 7 calendar days.*

-        If you would like to apply for the temporary extension of stay, you must seek your buyer’s agreement and indicate your request when you submit your resale application.
+        *Either you or the buyer can be the first to submit, but the other party must submit  within 7 calendar days.
+Seek your buyer’s agreement and indicate your request for temporary extension of stay when you submit your resale application.*
   - title: Endorse Resale Documents and Pay Fees Online
     content: |
       You will need to <a href="https://www.hdb.gov.sg/cs/infoweb/residential/selling-a-flat/procedures/resale-application/after-submitting-a-resale-application-" target="_blank">endorse</a> the documents and pay necessary fees online before your resale application can be approved.